-The European Commission has approved a €1 billion Greek aid scheme to support companies affected by the coronavirus outbreak.
-The scheme was approved under the State aid Temporary Framework adopted by the Commission on 19 March 2020, as amended on 3 April 2020.
+The European Commission has approved a Greek scheme to support the uncovered fixed costs of companies affected by the coronavirus outbreak.
+The scheme was approved under the State aid Temporary Framework and has an estimated budget of up to €500 million.